chooron/deepflex/doc/paper/struct.typ

 == Route Class

-The Route class plays a crucial role in HydroModels.jl by simulating water movement through landscapes and river networks.
-It serves as the key differentiator between lumped, multi-node, semi-distributed, and fully distributed hydrological models.
-While these models may share similar runoff generation processes, their routing calculations vary significantly, leading to distinct model types.
+The Route class is designed to simulate water movement through landscapes and river networks, serving as a crucial component that distinguishes between lumped, multi-node, semidistributed, and fully distributed hydrological models.
+While these models may share similar runoff generation processes, their routing calculations vary significantly, leading to distinct model architectures.

-The Route class is extended into three main subclasses, each catering to different spatial representations and routing approaches:

-1. SumRoute: This subclass is designed for multi-node models, integrating results from multiple calculation units.
-It implements a simple weighted accumulation routing scheme, allowing for the aggregation of outputs from various model components.

-2. GridRoute: Tailored for fully distributed models, GridRoute specializes in routing processes for grid-based calculation units.
-It primarily operates on flow direction matrices of watersheds, enabling detailed spatial representation of water movement across a gridded landscape.

-3. VectorRoute: This subclass is particularly suited for semi-distributed models, focusing on routing processes in watershed network calculations.
-It employs directed graph computations to represent and simulate water flow through river networks and channel systems.

-The functionality of these Route subclasses, particularly GridRoute and VectorRoute, is enhanced by their unique ability to support different RouteFlux implementations.
-This feature sets HydroModels.jl apart from many other modeling frameworks.
-Both GridRoute and VectorRoute construct a unified system of ordinary differential equations that incorporates two types of states: those specific to the RouteFlux components and those pertaining to the Route itself.
-This approach allows for a more comprehensive and flexible representation of routing processes, enabling the integration of various hydrological phenomena such as time delays and flow attenuation.
-The detailed implementation of this unified ODE system is provided in the appendix.

-The Route class and its subclasses offer several advantages in hydrological modeling.
-They enable the construction of models with varying levels of spatial complexity, from simple lumped models to sophisticated distributed systems.
-This flexibility allows researchers and practitioners to choose the most appropriate spatial representation for their specific modeling needs, balancing computational efficiency with the desired level of detail in representing hydrological processes.
+RouteFlux serves as the foundation for constructing the Route class.
+To accommodate different RouteFlux calculations, we have implemented three Route subclasses:

+1. UHRoute: This Route class employs convolution-based calculations through RouteFlux, primarily used for unit hydrograph computations.
+It assumes that the flow convergence process from each computational unit to the outlet cross-section is independent.
+The Route transforms the runoff from each unit and applies convolution calculations using an impulse response function, then aggregates these to obtain the temporal evolution at the outlet.

+2. StateRoute: This Route class utilizes an ordinary differential-based calculation approach through RouteFlux.
+Based on different spatial relationship inputs, it can be applied to both distributed and semi-distributed model construction.
+For flow direction data, it employs a direction matrix shifts method to represent distributed grid routing processes.
+For river network topology, it uses a network adjacency matrix to calculate cumulative inflow for each sub-basin, thereby representing semi-distributed river network routing.
+According to the routing calculation method and spatial information, StateRoute constructs a large-scale ODE system, solving for Route states to derive the flow process.

+3. RapidRoute: This Route class implements a dynamic system-based calculation approach through RouteFlux.
+Its computational logic is inspired by the Rapid routing framework.
+Through routing calculation methods, combined with grid and river network adjacency matrices, it constructs a system of linear equations and iteratively calculates the flow process.

 == Model Class

-The Model class represents the highest-level structure in HydroModels.jl, serving as an abstract base for various hydrological system representations.
-Its primary implementation, HydroModel, integrates multiple Flux, Bucket, and Route components to create comprehensive watershed models.
-HydroModel capitalizes on the uniform interfaces of these underlying components, enabling a streamlined and efficient simulation process.

-HydroModel orchestrates the overall simulation by sequentially iterating through its constituent components.
-This approach leverages the standardized interfaces of Flux, Bucket, and Route classes, The consistency of these interfaces allows for flexible combination of modules within the framework while maintaining conceptual integrity.
-This design philosophy supports a wide range of model configurations, enabling researchers to construct and experiment with diverse hydrological representations tailored to specific research needs or watershed characteristics, all within a coherent and unified modeling environment.
-Further, the sequential computation simplifies model execution and facilitates easy integration of diverse hydrological processes and spatial representations.

-By managing the data flow between components, handling time stepping, and generating outputs, the Model class provides a unified framework for hydrological modeling.
-This design allows HydroModels.jl to accommodate a wide range of modeling approaches, from simple lumped models to complex, spatially-distributed systems.
-The architecture's emphasis on modularity and extensibility enables researchers and practitioners to easily implement new processes or modeling techniques within the existing structure, fostering innovation and adaptability in hydrological modeling.

-The Model class thus serves as a powerful tool for developing, testing, and applying diverse hydrological models.
-Its ability to seamlessly integrate various components while maintaining a consistent computational approach underscores the flexibility and robustness of HydroModels.jl as a comprehensive hydrological modeling framework.
+The Model class represents the highest-level abstraction in HydroModels.jl, encapsulating a complete hydrological model for simulating watershed runoff processes.
+It integrates the Bucket module for runoff generation and the Route module for flow routing, unifying their computational processes and enabling holistic parameter optimization across the entire model structure.

+Building upon the consistent interfaces established across Flux, Bucket, Route, and Model components, the Model class facilitates flexible construction and computation under the premise of physical validity.
+The computational process follows a systematic approach where the model iterates through its constituent modules, updates input data, and aggregates results for subsequent calculations.
+To accommodate the immutable array requirements of Zygote.jl, the model construction phase includes storage of input-output flux information for each component, establishing index mappings for ordered data retrieval based on each module's computational requirements.
+This design ensures efficient data flow while maintaining compatibility with automatic differentiation frameworks.

 = Methodologies of HydroModels.jl

 == Construction Methods

-The construction methods are designed to transform user-defined components and parameters into cohesive, computationally efficient structures that represent complex hydrological systems.
+The construction methods aim to provide users with a flexible, logical, and hierarchical model building approach that aligns with deep learning construction principles.
+These methods automatically generate internal computational logic, reduce redundant code construction, and ultimately achieve the efficient building of hydrological models.

 === Symbolic Programming and Runtime Function Generation